Ask yourself these 14 questions before you submit another CV for your job search

 It's no secret that there are some CV slip-ups that drive recruiters crazy and are likely to jeopardise your application.

-So, before you eagerly apply for a job that’s right up your street, ask yourself the following 14 questions to ensure your CV’s in good nick.
+So, before you eagerly apply for a job that's right up your street, ask yourself the following 14 questions to ensure your CV's in good shape.

 It's the same for CVs.

-Instead of writing ‘curriculum vitae’ at the top of your CV, insert your name so it shines proudly.
+Instead of writing "curriculum vitae" at the top of your CV, insert your name so that it shines proudly.

 2. Have I added my contact details so I can be contacted easily?

 Contact details are a must on your CV.
-They should sit just underneath your name so recruiters can locate them easily.
+They should sit just underneath your name, so that recruiters can locate them easily.